 While “living life with no regrets” is often cited as an aspirational goal, the reality is that most people will have regrets about at least some past actions, feelings, or situations.
-Experiencing some level of regret can even be positive, since it can help us make amends and avoid repeating the same mistakes in the future.
-However, carrying a significant sense of regret through life can have a negative impact on health and well-being.
-Let’s take a closer look at what regret is, why we may feel it, and how to cope with it in a healthy way.
+Experiencing some guilt can be positive since it can help us make amends and avoid repeating the same mistakes.
+However, carrying a powerful sense of regret through life can hurt health and well-being.
+Let’s look at regret, why we may feel it, and how to cope healthily.

 What Is Regret, And What Causes It?

-The American Psychological Association defines regret as “an emotional response to remembrance of a past state, condition, or experience that one wishes had been different”.
-A sense of regret can be big or small, lasting or fleeting, and is subjective and unique to the individual.
+The American Psychological Association defines regret as “an emotional response to the remembrance of a past state, condition, or experience that one wishes had been different.”
+A sense of guilt can be big or small, lasting or fleeting, and is subjective and unique to the individual.
 It can come from many different sources or situations.

-There are many different things that can cause you to feel regret in life.
+Many different things can cause you to feel regret in life.
 And they can vary from one person to the next.

-For example, one might feel regret about something they did in the past but wish they hadn’t—such as hurtful words said to someone, an action that had a negative consequence, or a decision that didn’t turn out as planned.
+For example, one might regret something they did in the past but wish they hadn’t—such as hurtful words said to someone, an action that had a negative consequence, or a decision that didn’t turn out as planned.
 Or, someone could regret not having done something, such as not applying for a promotion or not asking someone they liked out for a date.
-Regret can also be linked to circumstances that were out of your control, such as regret that your children won’t get to meet a relative of yours who passed away or regret that you grew up in one place over another.
-This sense can apply to any area of life, from relationships to your career to hobbies, or anything else.
+Regret can also be linked to circumstances out of your control, such as regret that your children won’t get to meet a relative who passed away or that you grew up in one place over another.
+This sense can apply to any area of life, from relationships to your career to hobbies or anything else.

 How Regret Can Be Harmful

-Again, a sense of regret has the possibility to help us grow and make more positive decisions going forward, but it can also weigh us down.
-First, fixating on times in the past where we made decisions that turned out wrong or failed to act when we should have can decrease self-esteem.
-It puts us at risk of equating our mistakes with our self-worth, which can have negative mental health effects.
+Again, a sense of regret can help us grow and make more positive decisions in the future, but it can also weigh us down and keep us from living our best lives.
+First, fixating on memories from the past when we made decisions that turned out wrong or failed to act when we should have can decrease self-esteem.
+It puts us at risk of equating our mistakes with our self-worth, which can have adverse mental health effects.

 Tips For Dealing With Regret

-To avoid the negative consequences of holding on to regret, consider the following tips to learn how to manage it in a healthier way.
+To avoid the negative consequences of being stuck in regret, consider the following tips to break the cycle of guilt and learn how to manage it more healthily.